soundpress/RulesOfNYC/docs/c07/index.rst

       (ii) provide equipment on site that is properly sized to handle and process organic waste generated at the premises in a safe and sanitary manner, together with a contingency plan for handling the organic waste in the event such system becomes inoperable.
 The designated covered establishment shall ensure that no organic waste or other solid waste storage problem or public nuisance or condition hazardous to public health or safety is created during scheduled or unscheduled equipment maintenance, or equipment breakdown;

-      (iii) ensure that any such organic waste processing system is installed in accordance with the health code, including but not limited to the provisions of article 143, the New York city building code, including but not limited to subchapters twelve and thirteen of chapter one of title twenty-seven of the administrative code, if applicable, and all applicable laws and rules governing the discharge of waste and waste water, including 15 RCNY § 19-11 governing the discharge of grease into the city sewer system, and any other applicable regulations enforced by the department of environmental protection or the New York state department of environmental conservation.
+      (iii) ensure that any such organic waste processing system is installed in accordance with the Health Code, including but not limited to the provisions of article 143, the New York city building code, including but not limited to subchapters twelve and thirteen of chapter one of title twenty-seven of the administrative code, if applicable, and all applicable laws and rules governing the discharge of waste and waste water, including 15 RCNY § 19-11 governing the discharge of grease into the city sewer system, and any other applicable regulations enforced by the department of environmental protection or the New York state department of environmental conservation.
 In accordance with section 413.1 of the New York city plumbing code, a commercial food waste grinder unit cannot be used as an organic waste processing system for purposes of this paragraph; and

       (iv) within thirty days of the installation of any on-site organic waste processing equipment, report to the Department the manufacturer, model number, size and the minimum and maximum processing capacity of the equipment and the date of installation of such equipment on a registration form prescribed by the Department, which shall be renewed annually.